 In this post, we’ll take a closer look at how it works, its numerous benefits, and how you can implement it in your own business’ waste management strategy.

 What is anaerobic digestion?

-Anaerobic digestion is the collection of processes where microorganisms break down biodegradable matter, such as food waste and other organic waste, in the absence of oxygen.
+Anaerobic digestion is one of the most popular food waste technology applications nowadays.
+It’s the collection of processes where microorganisms break down biodegradable matter, such as food waste and other organic waste, in the absence of oxygen.
 This is a process that even occurs naturally in the environment, such as swamps.
 But we have now been able to mimic this process on an industrial scale using large containers known as an anaerobic digester.
-In this container, microorganisms decompose organic matter and create byproducts called biogas (a mixture of methane and carbon dioxide) and digestate which is rich in organic nutrients.
+In this container, microorganisms decompose organic matter and create food byproducts called biogas (a mixture of methane and carbon dioxide) and digestate which is rich in organic nutrients.

 How anaerobic digestion of food waste works